 - 1 medium carrot, peeled and cut into large pieces

-- 1 celery stalk, washed and cut in 3 pieces
+- 1 celery stalk, washed, and cut into 3 pieces

 - 2 bay leaves